bobbyrne01/save-text-to-file-chrome/README.md

     custom-prefix--`20172001`.txt
     custom-prefix--.txt

+3. Save current URL in file

+Whether to include the current URL at the top of the saved file.

-3. Show directory selection dialog
+4. Show directory selection dialog

 Whether user can select an alternative directory and/or filename before text is saved.

-4. Show notifications
+5. Show notifications

 Whether notifications are displayed every-time text is saved.

-5. If file exists
+6. If file exists

     Uniquify